ecpolley/SuperLearner/README.md

 This is the current version of the SuperLearner R package (version 2.*).

 **Features**
-* Automatic optimal model averaging via cross-validation.
+* Automatic optimal predictor ensembling via cross-validation.
-* Dozens of algorithms including Random Forest, GBM, XGBoost, BART, Elastic Net, and Neural Networks.
+* Includes dozens of algorithms including Random Forest, GBM, XGBoost, BART, Elastic Net, and Neural Networks.
-* Integrates with [caret](http://github.com/topepo/caret) to support even more models.
+* Integrates with [caret](http://github.com/topepo/caret) to support even more algorithms.
+* Includes framework to quickly add custom algorithms to the ensemble
 * Visualize the performance of each algorithm using built-in plotting.
 * Easily incorporate multiple hyperparameter configurations for each algorithm into the ensemble.
 * Add new algorithms or change the default parameters for existing ones.
-* Screen variables based on univariate association, Random Forest, Elastic Net, et al. or a custom screener.
+* Screen variables (feature selection) based on univariate association, Random Forest, Elastic Net, et al. or a custom screening algorithms.
 * Multi-core and multi-node parallelization for scalability.
-* External cross-validation to estimate the performance of the ensembling procedure.
+* External cross-validation to estimate the performance of the ensembling predictor.
 * Ensemble can optimize for any target metric: mean-squared error, AUC, log likelihood, etc.
-* Proven to produce an optimal ensemble through semi-parametric asymptotic statistics.
+* Includes framework to provide custom loss functions and stacking algorithms

 ### Install the development version from GitHub: